 Dr. Olga Muzychenko (http://www.adelaide.edu.au/directory/olga.muzychenko ) is a lecturer at the University of Adelaide Business School.
 Prior to joining the Business School Olga worked for other Australian and French universities.
 Olga’s expertise in the field of Global Business is based on her research and past industry experience.
 Olga’s research interests include internationalisation of small and medium-sized enterprises, international business opportunity identification, global mindset and cross-cultural competence.
 She authored and co-authored a number of refereed publications in international academic journals.
-Her expertise in the subject area is complemented by experience of working and living in different countries such as United Kingdom, Australia, France, China, Singapore, Hong-Kong, Italy, Russia, and Armenia.
+Her expertise in the subject area is complemented by experience of working and living in the United Kingdom, Australia, France, China (Mainland), Singapore, Hong-Kong, Italy, Russia, and Armenia.

 Olga has been consulting for the International Labor Organisation.
 In this capacity her assignments included training government officials and professionals from many countries at the International Training Centre of International Labor Organisation in Turin, Italy.

 Olga holds a PhD from the University of Adelaide (Australia), MSc from the University of Stirling (UK) and BA (Hons) from the Moscow State University (Russia).
 Her PhD research explored international opportunity identification by Australian entrepreneurs and the role of cross-cultural competence in that process.

 Olga is available for consultation after each class and by appointment at any other time.
 The best way to reach the lecturer is via e-mail.

 The full timetable of all activities for this course can be accessed from Course Planner.